jagkt/k8s-projects-hub/1. continuous-integration-and-deployment/jenkins_cicd/installation.md

-### CI/CD pipeline using Jenkins that:
+# CI/CD pipeline with Jenkins Instalation Steps:
+To better understand how these processes were set up, the following will provide a step-by-step guide to the implementation of this project on:

-_ Builds & tests a Node.js app with Mocha
+- Builds & tests a Node.js app with Mocha

-_ Runs SonarQube for code quality checks
+- Runs SonarQube for code quality checks

-_ Deploys to your Kubernetes cluster
+- Deploys to your Kubernetes cluster

-_Monitors with Prometheus + Grafana
+- Monitors with Prometheus + Grafana

+---

-#### Step 1: Prerequisites
+### Step 1: Prerequisites
-On your Windows 11 host
+On your Windows 11 host,
 VMware with 3 Alpine Linux VMs

 Cluster:

-Master VM → kubeadm, 2GB RAM
+Master VM → kubeadm, 3GB RAM
 Worker nodes → 4GB each

-Kubernetes installed (kubeadm init, kubeadm join, etc.)

-kubectl configured on master
+Kubernetes installed (kubeadm init, kubeadm join, etc.), kubernetes verion=1.29.0 kubectl configured on master

 On master node
-apk add openjdk11 maven nodejs npm docker git
+apk add openjdk16 maven nodejs npm docker git

 Install Jenkins:
 apk add jenkins
 rc-update add jenkins
 rc-service jenkins start

-install
+install Make:
 apk add make

 Access Jenkins via:
 http://<master-ip>:8080

+---

 #### Step 2: Install SonarQube on Kubernetes
 ##### sonar-deployment.yaml